Acuario de Veracruz

 The Acuario de Veracruz (Veracruz Aquarium) is a public aquarium located in the city of Veracruz.
-It is the biggest aquarium in Mexico and Latin America by area, with more than 7,500 square meters.
+It is the biggest aquarium in Mexico and Latin America by water volume, with 7 million liters of water.

 History

 On the end of the 1980s, talks with the Government of the State of Veracruz were started about the creation of an aquarium that would exhibit local species and boost tourism.
 In November 1990, the construction of the aquarium started on the Playón de Hornos, place chosen due to its closeness to the touristic area of the city and to its closeness to a nearby source of water.

 The building was led by Luis Kasuga Osaka, which is regarded as the founder of the aquarium, and Hiroshi Kamio, who also designed the aquarium.
 The construction was finished on the final months of 1992, and the aquarium was inaugurated on November 13, 1992.
 The initial building had an area of 3,500 square meters.

 A first phase of enlargement was held in the year 2000, which included a shark tank, a manatee tank and a terrace in the exterior part of the aquarium.
 In 2009, the dolphinarium was inaugurated with research and conservation purposes.

 After six months of construction and an investment of 25 million Mexican pesos, in 2014 the penguinarium was opened to public.